-Prior to his stay at Shenandoah, Jenkins served as an assistant coach at Division I Lehigh (Pa.)
-University, as a defensive coordinator for four seasons (1994-98).
-In 1995 and 1996, Jenkins’ defenses ranked as the top and third best defenses in the NCAA and coached two Patriot League Defensive Players of the Year (1995 and 1997).
-During his final season at Lehigh, Jenkins presided over a defense that spurred the Hawks to a top 25 ranking and an upset victory over No. 7 nationally-ranked Georgetown University.
+Prior to his tenure at Shenandoah, Jenkins served as an assistant coach at Division I Lehigh University in Pennsylvania as a defensive coordinator for four seasons (1994-98).
+In 1995 and 1996, Jenkins’ defenses ranked as the top and third-best in the NCAA.
+He coached two Patriot League Defensive Players of the Year (1995 and 1997).
+During his final season at Lehigh, Jenkins presided over a defense that elevated the Hawks to a top-25 ranking and an upset victory over No. 7 nationally-ranked Georgetown University.

-In addition, Jenkins also coached at Lafayette (Pa.)
-College for four seasons (1989-93) as an offensive coordinator and also coached a player who was named Patriot League Offensive Player of the Year during the 1991 season.
+In addition, Jenkins also coached at Lafayette College in Pennsylvania for four seasons (1989-93) as an offensive coordinator and coached a player who was named Patriot League Offensive Player of the Year during the 1991 season.

-As a student-athlete at SUNY-Cortland, Jenkins played two years of lacrosse and was a member of a team that captured the 1986 and 1987 SUNYAC Championship.
-In his first season at Cortland, he was named second-team All-SUNYAC as a midfielder.
-Jenkins began his post-secondary playing career at SUNY-Cobleskill prior to transferring to Cortland and was a honorable mention All-American in 1984 and was a two-time All-Region award winner (1984-85).
+As a student-athlete at SUNY-Cortland, Jenkins played two years of lacrosse and was a member of the teams that captured the 1986 and 1987 SUNYAC Championship.
+In his first season at Cortland, he was named Second-Team All-SUNYAC as a midfielder.
+Jenkins began his post-secondary playing career at SUNY-Cobleskill prior to transferring to Cortland and was an honorable mention All-American in 1984.
+He was also a two-time All-Region Award winner (1984-85).
 He was also a member of the 1984 team that competed in the NJCAA Tournament and finished fourth overall.

 Jenkins is a 1988 graduate of SUNY-Cortland with a degree in physical education.